MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Experiment

-\looseness=-1 We also evaluate LLMs with in-context learning on \ourdata.
+We also evaluate large language models (LLMs) with in-context learning on \ourdata.
 Specifically, we select two advanced LLMs, \textbf{GPT-3.5}~\citep{chatgpt} and \textbf{GPT-4}~\citep{openai2023gpt}, and evaluate them with $2$-shot in-context learning.
-Here $2$-shot means the annotations of two documents are input as demonstrations.
+Here $2$-shot means using full annotations of two documents as demonstrations.
 Considering time and cost constraints, we sample $50$ documents from the test set for experimentation.
-Additionally, we employ the gold trigger evaluation approach~\citep{peng-etal-2023-devil} to directly assess the performance of LLMs with in-context learning in the EAE task.
+We employ the gold trigger evaluation approach~\citep{peng-etal-2023-devil} to directly assess their EAE performance.